JoroScript/barber_booking/DEPLOYMENT_GUIDE.md

 - Check the Railway dashboard to ensure all variables are set
 - Verify the `.env` file format if using local development
 - Redeploy the application after updating environment variables
+- For Google service account issues:
+  - Ensure both `GOOGLE_CLIENT_EMAIL` and `GOOGLE_PRIVATE_KEY` are set correctly
+  - The private key should include all newlines and quotes
+  - Check the server logs for any specific errors related to JWT client creation

 ## Maintenance